 What is adsorption and how is it different to absorption?

 People are often confused by absorption and adsorption.
 They are similar actions and work in similar ways; they do however have fundamental differences.

 The dictionary term for absorption is – “The process by which one thing absorbs or is absorbed by another”.

 If you were to spill a glass of water, you would clear up the spillage using a tissue or kitchen towel.
 This is because these objects are absorbent.
 They attract the water in its entirety and suck it up through the kitchen towel until it reached the point of saturation.

 The dictionary term for adsorption is – “ (of a solid) hold (molecules of a gas or liquid or solute) as a thin film on the outside surface or on internal surfaces within the material”

-This phenomenon is known as adsorption and works the same with carbon. if a piece of carbon was placed in a jar with a dyed solution, the carbon would attract the dye pigments sticking them to its surface and leaving the water behind.
+This phenomenon is known as adsorption and works the same with carbon.
+If a piece of carbon were placed in a jar with a dyed solution, the carbon would attract the dye pigments sticking them to its surface and leaving the water behind.